 There are a few easy steps that must be taken before getting started and we will support you all the way, and we can’t wait to have you on board!

-Browse our website and our Rough Guide to find out all about our projects and the contact email for the Project Leader.
+Browse our website and our Project Catalogue to find out all about our projects and the contact email for the Project Leader.
 Drop them an email to let them know you’d like to get involved- no need to do this if you have already signed up at our Fresher’s Fair.

 Volunteer inductions will start in the weeks immediately following the Fresher’s Fair and we run them weekly throughout the year.
+You can book onto an induction through the \\\’upcoming events\\\’ on the right hand side of this page.
 All new volunteers must attend an induction before they start volunteering.
 The induction sessions ensure that you are prepared and feel confident to begin volunteering and are aware of important policies and procedures.
 It will cover child and adult safeguarding including discussing potential safeguarding scenarios in small groups.

 You also need to register on our database: https://app.upshot.org.uk/signup/570184b3/

 4. Apply for a DBS check! (if required)

 If your project requires a DBS then your Project Leader will register you for one.

 To apply for a DBS certificate, you will need three forms of ID from the eligible documents list found below.
 One must come from Group 1 and two documents from Group 1 or 2, one of which must verify your home or student address.
 Most people will provide a passport, ID card, driving license (provisional or full) and a council tax exemption letter (which can be found on Banner Self Service).

 You will need to know your UK national insurance number if you are a UK citizen or have applied for one to be able to work in the UK, but proof is not needed.